The state of Veracruz is an area of great beauty, popular with Mexican tourists and now rapidly opening up to foreign travellers.

 It is home to some of the best music, food and cultural attractions in Mexico and also has a rich archaeological heritage, with magnificent Toltec ruins such as El Tajín.

-There are a multitude of adventure activities in which to partake, amongst them river rafting, zip-lining, rappelling, climbing, mountain biking, horse-riding, sand-boarding, kayaking and walking.
+There are a multitude of adventure activities in which to partake, among them river rafting, zip-lining, rappelling, climbing, mountain biking, horse riding, sand-boarding, kayaking and walking.

 This is an ideal place to spend a few days if you are looking to explore a different facet of Mexico, and one rarely seen by foreign visitors.